th-carux/jira_sync_automation/README.md

 - **Prefix Support**: Add prefixes to field values (e.g., `[MB-EAL]` to summary)
 - **Multiple Authentication Methods**: Supports Basic Auth and Bearer Token
 - **Smart Update Logic**: Uses last sync time to determine sync direction and avoid unnecessary updates
+- **Skip No-Op Updates for Simple Fields**: For simple types (text/string, number, single-select option), the tool compares the new value with the current target value and skips the update if they are identical, reducing unnecessary API calls and churn

 ## Requirements